botcatalog/guides/_posts/2021-11-1-how-to-submit-guides.md

 If you need full example, then [just look at this guide's content](https://raw.githubusercontent.com/botcatalog/guides/main/_posts/2021-11-1-how-to-submit-guides.md)

 # Finish
-Thanks for reading!
-Don't forget to include link to your bot on https://top-bots.xyz (if you have one) in commit description, because your bot will **GET 25 BOOSTS FOR EVERY POST YOU WRITE!** Absolutely free!
+> Don't forget to include link to your bot on https://top-bots.xyz (if you have one) in commit description, because your bot will **GET 25 BOOSTS FOR EVERY POST YOU WRITE!** Absolutely free!

+Then click on green "Purpose changes" button to submit your post

+Thanks for reading my guide!
 I wish you creativity and an interesting story!